 Buying a car on lease means you drive a new car, which you can change every few years, with a relatively low monthly payment plan and without the worry of the car’s resale value.

-There are two types of leasing available;
+There are four types of financing a new car;

 As with all rental agreements, there are some restrictions you need to bear in mind:

 - If you cancel your contract and return the car you’ll probably have to pay a fee, or might even be liable to pay all the outstanding rental payments.

 - You won’t be able to modify the car in any way – for example, adding a tow-bar – without permission.
 However, you can ask the leasing company to make modifications before you take it.

 - If you exceed the agreed mileage, you’ll have to pay a penalty for this extra mileage at the end of the agreement.
 It’s typically calculated per mile you exceed, it’s always worth checking how much the charge is before leasing the car as this could end up being a higher bill than the car itself, it can be a slippery slope!